 Geneva scavenger hunt and city tour was created to offer you the best way to explore

-Geneva is one of the most beautiful cities and our escape game the best way to explore it!
+Geneva is one of the most beautiful cities and our scavenger hunt game the best way to explore it!

 Explore Geneva, playing our scavenger hunt and city tour!

 - Uncover the highlights with an interactive smartphone app.
 Solve location-based riddles on this walking tour.

 - Visit 10 of the most important attractions in the city as you walk.
 Stop and find clues at each attraction to reveal your next destination.

 - Enjoy the challenge of using logic, imagination, observation, and team spirit to finish the game.

 - Feel the thrill of completing each riddle.
 Start or pause the tour whenever you want.
 See the city at your own pace.

 - Read interesting information and facts.
 Stop to snap pictures as you go.
 Reveal an exciting a puzzle at the exterior of each attraction.

 - Average duration: 2 hours including total walking time 1 hour